apache/sling-site/content/documentation/bundles/discovery-api-and-impl.md

-title=TODO title for discovery-api-and-impl.md
-date=1900-01-01
-type=post
-tags=blog
+title=Discovery API and its implementations type=page
 status=published
 ~~~~~~
-Title: Discovery API and its implementations

 In many situations a particular Sling-based deployment consists of several Sling instances:
 typically a number of instances would form a `cluster` that share a common content repository -
 in other situations, or additionally, instances might be loosely coupled, each with their own repository.

 The `discovery-api` bundle introduces an abstraction for such scenarios called `topology`.
 It provides